 The traditional focus on financial wellness, which was almost exclusively around the 401(k) plan, is just not sufficient anymore.
-Our employees are asking for help with all aspects of their financial life Kevin Cammarata, Vice President of benefits Verizon to CNBC.
+Our employees are asking for help with all aspects of their financial life.
+Kevin Cammarata, Vice President of benefits Verizon to CNBC.

 66 Financial education There are plenty of free educational resources available through places like Bank of America.
 However, dedicated in-house financial education that is as relevant as possible to an organization's workforce sees the highest participation and engagement.
 Whether offered through on-site training or digital tools, financial education benefits increase financial literacy, thereby reducing stress for employees and increasing productivity. $\bullet \bullet \bullet \bullet \bullet \bullet \bullet \bullet$ ZayZoon offers the following financial education tools for employees at no cost to employers: - Resources that build financial education and literacy - Earned wage access for on-demand pay - Budgeting tools - Debt management resources These resources financially empower employees to become more financially literate, reduce financial stress, and achieve their financial goals.

-Earned wage access (EWA) About 78 percent of Americans live paycheck to paycheck, and nearly a quarter of Americans have no emergency savings.
+Earned wage access (EWA) Just over half (58 percent) of respondents to our financial wellness survey noted they have zero savings, meaning they are struggling paycheck to paycheck.
 If an emergency comes up between pay periods, many workers must resort to relying on overdraft or predatory payday loans, which both come with high-interest fees and often short repayment schedules.
 Earned wage access (EWA) is rising in popularity-this benefit helps employees get advances on their wages with low or no fees.
 ADP found that 76 percent of employees say that it's important for their employer to offer EWA.
 Four out of five employees have used EWA when it's available to them.
 Nearly half (47 percent) of organizations say that implementing EWA has made their operations more efficient.